msunji/fsopen-2021/part2/README.md

        Phonebook: Allow users to add phone numbers to the phonebook

 - [x] **Exercise 2.9:** \
-       Phonebook: Implement a search field to filter the list of people by name
+       Phonebook: Implement a search field to filter the list of people by name.
+Must be case insensitive

 - [x] **Exercise 2.10:** \
        Phonebook: Refactor the application by moving suitable parts into new components (ok to extract three components).
 State and event handlers are to remain the App component.
+- [ ] **Exercise 2.11:** \
+       Phonebook: Modify the application so that the initial state of the data is fetched with the axios library.
+- [ ] **Exercise 2.12:** \
+       Countries: Create an app that pulls data from the given API.
+Allow users to search for a country.
+When the search query matches multiple countries, display their names as a list.
+Otherwise, if there is only one country that matches the query, then show basic data: country name, capital, population, languages spoken, country's flag
+- [ ] **Exercise 2.13:** \
+       Countries: When multiple countries are shown allow user to toggle views for that country.
+- [ ] **Exercise 2.14:** \
+       Countries: When showing data of a single country, show weather report for the capital of that country.